 Teams* with psychological safety are the most creative and innovative.

 An embodied leader is self-aware, informed by their body’s wisdom, and able to show up in ways that reflect their values and commitments, even under pressure.
-They also create team spaces that foster creativtiy.
-They do this by being able to:
+They also create team spaces that foster creativity and action that is in flow.
+They do this by having high levels of emotional intelligence; being able to:

-In our first journey, we unpack where we get in the way of the psychological safety of our team: where we armour up by becoming defensive.
+In our first journey, we become self-aware and unpack where we get in the way of the psychological safety of our team/relationships: where we armour up by becoming defensive.
 And then we envision how we’d like to be as an embodied leader who can self-regulate in a calm, grounded and courageous manner, and spend a few weeks embodying that person.

-In our second journey, we dig into what our team needs from us to have even more psychological safety and learn to better co-regulate our colleagues by showing up as embodied leaders and changing the way we lead.
+In our second journey, we dig into what our team/relationships needs from us to have even more psychological safety and learn to better co-regulate our colleagues (family members, friends, children, etc.) by showing up as embodied leaders and changing the way we lead.

 We learn to build psychological safety as embodied leaders by learning to create:

 - inclusion safety (noticing where we experience privilege, power and oppression)

 - contributor safety (inviting meaningful participation and inquiry by asking good questions and learning to deeply listen)